Welcome To The American Academy

 Objectives:

-About Dr. Otero:
+About Dr. Delis:

 The American Academy of Pediatric Neuropsychology (AAPdN) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 AAPdN maintains responsibility for this program and its content.